SkinnyDevi/birbia-station-bot/README.md

 ### [2.0.0]
 - Reworked the entire music cog for better maintanance and readability
-- Added a general `AudioSearcher` class for a commonplace for platform audio searchers
+- Added a general `AudioSearcher` class for a common class of platform audio searchers
 - Added a logger
 - Added custom exceptions
 - Added new configurations to `.env`
-* Fixes the error from 1.2.11 where FFmpeg instance didn't work
+* Fixes the error from 1.2.11 where the FFmpeg instance didn't work

 ## Support and Contribution
 If you like what I do and find it easy to set up this bot youself, I would love if you'd give the repo a star.
 Very much appreciated!